apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 ```
 The I/O load of clients of the (shared) DynamoDB table was exceeded.

+1. Switch to On-Demand Dynamo DB tables (AWS console)
-1. Increase the capacity of the DynamoDB table.
+1. Increase the capacity of the DynamoDB table (AWS console or `s3guard set-capacity`)/
-1. Increase the retry count and/or sleep time of S3Guard on throttle events.
+1. Increase the retry count and/or sleep time of S3Guard on throttle events (Hadoop configuration).
-1. Enable capacity autoscaling for the table in the AWS console.

 ### Error `Max retries exceeded`

 The I/O load of clients of the (shared) DynamoDB table was exceeded, and
 the number of attempts to retry the operation exceeded the configured amount.

+1. Switch to On-Demand Dynamo DB tables (AWS console).
 1. Increase the capacity of the DynamoDB table.
 1. Increase the retry count and/or sleep time of S3Guard on throttle events.
-1. Enable capacity autoscaling for the table in the AWS console.

 ### Error when running `set-capacity`: `org.apache.hadoop.fs.s3a.AWSServiceThrottledException: ProvisionTable`